 Chickenpox vaccine

-This vaccine is used for immunisation against chickenpox AND Chickenpox vaccine may be given at the same time or at any time before or after other vaccines.
 However, if chickenpox and MMR vaccines are not administered on the same day, then a ONE-month minimum interval period should be observed.
-For more information see below under scheduling.
+For more information, please see the section below on scheduling.

-- Vaccinations are done at our clinic in London OR at your home
+• Vaccinations are done at our clinic in London OR your home

 Disease Issues